First published Sept 2, 2024

 The Benefits of Chelation Therapy

 Chelation therapy offers multiple benefits to the body.
 Scientific proof shows that chelating agents remove metal toxins from the bloodstream.
 The drugs are approved by the Food Drug Administration (FDA), but the organization has no over-the-counter approval.
-Below are the several benefits of chelation therapy.
+Below are the several chelation therapy benefits.

 1. Gets Rid of Heavy Metal from the Body